• About

 How Savvy Investors Use A 1031 Exchange To Defer Capital Gains and Build Wealth

 Before putting a real estate property up for sale or deciding to purchase another, it is worthwhile to understand the 1031 tax-deferred exchange.
-Many real estate investors use this tax practice to defer tax payments and acquire more valuable properties to grow their wealth and increase net worth.
+Many real estate investors use this tax practice to defer tax payments and acquire more valuable properties to grow their wealth and increase their net worth.

 This article will explore crucial 1031 exchange rules and show you how to avoid common pitfalls that lead to losses for novice investors.